 By Arshad Mohammed and Marwa Awad

-U.S. President Barack Obama lavished praise on the protesters the day Mubarak stepped down but it was too little too late for the Egyptian activists, who felt his administration gave Mubarak too much support during the uprising.
+U.S. President Barack Obama heaped praise on the protesters the day Mubarak stepped down on February 11 but it was too little too late for the Egyptian activists, who felt his administration gave Mubarak too much support during the uprising.

 The January 25 coalition, made up of six youth groups, said in a statement that Clinton was not welcome "because the U.S. administration long supported Mubarak's corrupt, dictatorial regime financially, politically and morally."